Zachacious/NerdVenture-CodeBlog/README.md

 # Nerdventure Website

-A custom CMS built on Django, Wagtail and Bootstrap.
+A custom CMS built on Django, Wagtail.

+Currently configured as a news(rss) aggregation site.

 ## features
 - 3 Page Types